chriscant/mkdistmaps/README.md

 ### font_filename

 * Specify the filename of a font eg a TTF file.
-If on Windows, you should be able to find eg Arial.ttf in your C:\Windows folder; copy it to your `mkdistmaps` directory.
+The tests directory contains an open source font "tests/fonts/SourceSansPro-Regular.ttf".

 ### font_colour